 It isn’t that such works are bad per se (though ugly for sure), it’s that many shouldn’t be regarded as art.
 Two examples come to mind but will not be detailed here for reasons of appropriateness.

-Attempting to define art might be challenging, but it should be clearer what is not art because our sense of art is intrinsic.
+Attempting to define art might be challenging, but it should be clearer what is not art if our sense of art is intrinsic, not contrived.